 This number includes only those students tested through Student Health Services and should not be used to extrapolate the overall positivity rate among UAlbany students.

 Generally speaking, students tested by SHS may be more likely to test positive because they sought testing at SHS because they were symptomatic, were known to have been exposed to a positive individual or were referred there for having been part of a pool that was flagged during surveillance testing as presumptively positive.

 In order to know the true infection rate among our students, the University would need to know the number of students being tested off campus who are also testing negative.
 Without that number, the University cannot know the true denominator based on which to calculate the percentage of students testing positive.
 That information is not required to be reported to the University.

 Pooled Surveillance Testing

-In our pooled surveillance testing program, four saliva samples are grouped and processed by a lab to determine whether that pool is positive for the virus.
+In our pooled surveillance testing program, saliva samples are grouped and processed by a lab to determine whether that pool is positive for the virus.